 Operationally, it is very complicated for a spreadsheet to retroactively re-calculation sales commissions each time there is a clawback.
 Further complexities arise from using this approach when a company is capitalizing its costs in compliance with ASC 606, due to the needed care it takes to ensure that clawbacks limit their impact on deal amounts previously recorded.

 What We Like: All the benefits of Method B without the misaligned incentive for sales reps to defer sales to future periods.

-As our favorite economists say, “Incentives matter.”
-There are valid reasons to apply any of the above approaches, but consider the behavior that you want to incentivize across your sales team, and also consider the realistic limitations that you may face on your accounting team given whichever sales commission calculation tools you may be using.
+As our favorite economists say, “incentives matter.”
+There are valid reasons to apply any of the above approaches, but consider the behavior that you want to incentivize across your sales team.
+Also take into account the realistic limitations that you may face on your accounting team given whichever sales commission calculation tools you may be using.

 Want to learn about a popular alternative to the Immediate Payment and Clawback approach?
 The hold and release approach allows sales reps to receive their commissions immediately while protecting cash flow.